fbpx

 Teaching Methods

-Throughout the semester, students will work on both individual and group projects that apply economic concepts to contemporary healthcare challenges.
-Students will develop skills in data analysis and policy evaluation through hands-on exercises using actual healthcare data.
+The course combines theoretical lectures with case-based discussions and applied problem-solving sessions.
+Students will analyze real-world health policy cases and contemporary healthcare debates.
+Throughout the semester, students will engage in both individual and group projects that apply economic concepts to current healthcare challenges.
+They will also develop basic skills in data analysis and policy evaluation through guided exercises.

 Evaluation Methods